RichardAtCT/1inch_wrapper/README.md

 exchange.health_check()
 # 'OK'

-# Address of the 1inch router that must be trusted to spend funds for the exchange
+# Address of the 1inch router that must be trusted to spend funds for the swap
 exchange.get_spender()

 # Generate data for calling the contract in order to allow the 1inch router to spend funds.
 Token symbol or address is required.
-If option "amount" variable is not supplied (in ether), unlimited allowance is granted.
+If optional "amount" variable is not supplied (in ether), unlimited allowance is granted.
 exchange.get_approve("USDT")
 exchange.get_approve("0xdAC17F958D2ee523a2206206994597C13D831ec7", amount=100)